 When thin brittle rods such as dry spaghetti pasta are bent beyond their limit curvature, they often break into more than two pieces, typically three or four.
-With the aim of understanding these multiple breakings, we study the dynamics of a rod bent just below its limit curvature and suddenly released at one end.
-We find that the sudden relaxation of the curvature at the newly freed end leads to a burst of flexural waves, whose dynamics are described by a self-similar solution with no adjustable parameters.
-These flexural waves locally increase the curvature in the rod and we argue that this counter-intuitive mechanism is responsible for the fragmentation of brittle rods under bending.
+With the aim of understanding these multiple breakings, we study the dynamics of a bent rod that is suddenly released at one end.
+We find that the sudden relaxation of the curvature at this end leads to a burst of flexural waves, whose dynamics are described by a self-similar solution with no adjustable parameters.
+These flexural waves locally increase the curvature in the rod, and we argue that this counterintuitive mechanism is responsible for the fragmentation of brittle rods under bending.
 A simple experiment supporting the claim is presented.